niikoolaa04/trovowrapped/README.md

 3. Click 'New Application' & fill in all required fields, for Redirect URLs put `https://trovo.live`
 4. Agree on `Trovo Api Access Terms` & `Trovo Data Sharing Agreement`
 5. Click 'Create' & wait for Trovo to approve your Application, this may take even a week
+6. When it get's accepted visit https://developer.trovo.live/, click 'Applications' and copy Client ID
 ## Credits
 * Trovo.live API: https://developer.trovo.live/